 This post may contain affiliate links.
 Full disclosure here.

-Learning to use conflict management tools is good for you, your relationships and your children too.
+Learning to use conflict management tools within your home and everywhere else in life is good for you, your relationships and your children too.

 Why Does Conflict Occur Between Siblings?

 Sibling rivalry is jealousy, fighting and competition between brothers and sisters.